Local Government Council Members' Records

 • do not relate to local government business or functions

-Personal records not related to an elected member’s official duties
+Personal records – not related to a Council member’s official duties

-Records held within an information system or on hard copy files can be restricted so that only the appropriate officers can access them.
-If the elected member believes that some of the documentation required for capture into the IMS is of a highly sensitive or confidential nature, the Elected Member should advise the local government to treat the information as confidential and restrict access to those records.
+Records held within a digital RKS and/or on hard copy files can be restricted so that only the appropriate officers can access them.
+If the Council Member believes that some of the documentation required for capture into the RKS is of a highly sensitive or confidential nature, the Council Member should advise the local government to treat the information as confidential so that appropriate access controls can be applied to those records.

-For further information, contact your local government administration or the State Records Office.
+For further information, contact your local government administration or the State Records Office at sro@sro.wa.gov.au

-For further information on elected member training, refer to the Department of Local Government, Sport and Cultural Industries Operational guideline on elected member induction; or contact the WALGA training services team training@walga.asn.au for more information about the Council Members Essentials mandatory training.
+For further information on Council member record keeping training, contact the Department of Local Government, Industry Regulation and Safety and refer to the operational guideline on Council member induction; or contact the WALGA training services team for more information about the Council Members Essentials mandatory training training@walga.asn.au.